logo

 Question: Do I need to know the language of the country where I will be teaching English?

 Answer: No!
-It might come as a surprise that getting your TEFL certificate does not include learning the native language of the country where you will be teaching.
-In contrast, many TEFL certification programs recommend that future teachers communicate exclusively in English to their students, no matter what the ages or levels of English.
-Even when the TEFL teacher knows the native language of their students, they are often encouraged not to depend on that knowledge to directly translate words or concepts for students; instead, they are taught to think of different ways (using actions, words, pictures, etc.) to describe the subject, word, or concept without falling back on the students’ native language.
-In fact, many future teachers learn during their TEFL course that knowing the native language of the students may even be more of a hindrance than a help!
+TEFL certificate courses do not teach the native language of the country where you will be teaching.
+In contrast, many TEFL certification programs recommend that future teachers communicate exclusively in English to their students, regardless of age or English level.
+Even when the TEFL teacher knows the native language of their students, they are often encouraged not to depend on that knowledge to translate words or concepts for students directly; instead, they are taught to think of different ways (using actions, words, pictures, etc.) to describe the subject, word, or concept without falling back on the students’ native language.
+Many future teachers learn during their TEFL course that knowing the native language of the students may even be more of a hindrance than a help!
 Once your students realize that you know their language, they might depend on you for direct translations and be more likely to try to communicate with you in their native tongue.
 If you don’t know the language, you can honestly say that you do not understand, which can force students to think of other English words to use instead.

 References: